gnomical/solid-theme-provider/README.md

 - **label** - string
   a text label that will display inside the theme toggle button.
+  > defaults to an empty string
 - **prefix** - string
-  override the css variable prefix. defaults to 'stp-'.
+  override the css variable prefix.
+  > defaults to 'stp-'.
 - **styles** - style object
   override the styles that get applied to the toggle button.
 - **themes** - json